polygloton/calendar-logic/README.md

 This is actively being developed so use with caution.
 Many simple examples are in the tests.

+Find months in 2013 where Friday falls on the 13th

 ```clojure
 (use 'clojure.core.logic)
 (require '[clojure.core.logic.fd :as fd])